 Is there a name more synonymous with high-quality Alsatian wine than Trimbach?
 It would be hard to imagine – Trimbach has been in this business since the 17th century.
 Jean Trimbach founded the winery in 1626, a pioneer who settled in Riquewihr – a village in the Alsace region – and established the family wine trade.
-By the time the French king Louis XIV visited Alsace in 1673, the Trimbach family was well established.
+By the time French king Louis XIV visited Alsace in 1673, the Trimbach family was well established.
 The business prospered in Riquewihr despite the turmoil caused by the French Revolution and Napoleon Bonaparte’s violent campaigns across Europe.
 Trimbach, it seemed, was impervious to political tremors.

-In the 19th century, the wines of Trimbach became the toast of the French court.
+In the 19th century, Trimbach’s wines became the French court toast.
 Successive generations did much to further the wine estate’s good reputation; the family business was moved to the neighboring town of Hunawihr, while the wines had become estate-bottled.
-Historically, customers purchased large quantities in bulk, until Frédéric-Emile Trimbach decided that his firm needed to set the standard in high-quality, bottled wines.
+Historically, customers purchased large quantities in bulk until Frédéric-Emile Trimbach decided that his firm needed to set the standard in high-quality, bottled wines.
 In honor of his incredible contribution to the prosperity of this venerable wine house, the family decided to adopt his initials in the firm’s official name: Maison F.E.
 Trimbach.
 His proudest achievement occurred in 1898 when Frédéric Emile Trimbach received the highest distinction at the International Wine Fair in Brussels.

 The 20th century was another golden era for the Trimbach dynasty – the house increased its vineyard holdings dramatically, including some of the finest Riesling climats (sites) in Ribeauvillé.
-A new winery and headquarters was transferred to Ribeauvillé after World War II ended, which remains the family’s base of operations today.
-And so, for over 3 centuries, each successive generation of the Trimbach family has been promoting Alsace’s unique and exquisite wines on the world stage.
+A new winery and headquarters were transferred to Ribeauvillé after World War II ended, which remains the family’s base of operations today.
+And so, for over three centuries, each successive generation of the Trimbach family has been promoting Alsace’s unique and exquisite wines on the world stage.
 After many decades, the firm is still located in Ribeauvillé and still owned by the two grandsons of Frédéric Théodore, Bernard and Hubert, since their father died in 1945.